 "it is clear that the jurisdiction may be properly exercisable in many cases which are not limited to situations where the defendant is foreign or only has some tenuous connection with this country by reason of having assets here.
 On the other hand, it would not be properly exercisable against the majority of defendants who are sued in our courts.
 In non-international cases, and also in many international cases, the defendants are generally persons or concerns who are established within the jurisdiction in the sense of having assets here which they could not, or would not wish to, dissipate merely in order to avoid some judgment which seems likely to be given against them; … the great value of this jurisdiction must not be debased by allowing it to become something which is invoked simply to obtain security for a judgment in advance, and still less as a means of pressurising defendants into settlements."

 The conditions for an order in terms of order 6 are not satisfied here.
-There is no evidence that Lang Corporation or any member of the group is about to secrete its assets offshore.
+There is no evidence that Lang Corporation Ltd or any member of the group is about to secrete its assets offshore.
 Nor is there any suggestion that the net worth of the group is in some other way about to be diminished to defeat the first or second respondents or other creditors.
 The group and each member of it is, in any event, bound by the Corporations Law to deal with its assets in such a way as not to defeat its creditors.
 Those considerations alone require the discharge of order 6, but there are also these matters which militate against its maintenance.
 Damages, if the MUA succeeds, do have the potential to be substantial but just how substantial will depend upon many factors and I do not purport to state a catalogue of them when I refer to the following:

 (i) proof at the trial of the MUA's case in accordance with the principles governing a grave allegation such as conspiracy;